EduardoMatos05/jminiapp/examples/ticTacToe/README.md

 - **Export**: Choose "Save Game (Export JSON)" from the main menu
   - You'll be prompted to enter a filename (e.g., `my-tictactoe.json`)
+  - The `.json` extension is automatically added if not provided
-  - The file will be saved in the current working directory
+  - The file will be saved in the `src/main/resources/` directory
-  - Success message shows the full path where the file was saved
+  - Success message confirms the save: `TicTacToe state exported successfully to: my-tictactoe.json`

 - **Import**: Choose "Load Game (Import JSON)" from the main menu
   - You'll be prompted to enter the filename to load (e.g., `my-tictactoe.json`)
+  - The `.json` extension is automatically added if not provided
-  - The game state will be restored from the specified file
+  - The game state will be restored from `src/main/resources/` directory
   - The board will be displayed after successful import

 The saved JSON file format: